© Photo Sager der Samler

 We know that, when public actors with a stake in the future of democracy have the right tools, when they learn from past experience, when they are inspired by examples from diverse contexts around the world, and see that collective intelligence can help govern more effectively, they are more willing to take on new challenges, involve a greater diversity of actors, embrace complexity, and be more creative.

-A story of a real-life (recent or not) instance when the people responsible deliberately used a specific methodology to overcome hurdles to collective intelligence addressing public matters.
-Told in an engaging and journalistic style, it provides key information regarding the players, dynamics, and challenges at play.
+1. A real-life story (recent or not) in which people in leadership positions applied specific collective intelligence methodologies to overcome public challenges.
+Written in an engaging and journalistic style, it provides key information regarding the players, dynamics, and challenges at play.

 Selected case studies: